 Run firmware regression tests on every commit — ARM Cortex-M, RISC-V, Xtensa, any MCU.
-Cycle-accurate.
+Silicon-validated.
 Reproducible.
 Parallel.
-No benches, no cables, no flaky tests. $0 per seat.
+No benches, no cables, no flaky tests.

 Same firmware, same cycle-exact result every run.
 No cable jitter, no power noise, no "ghost bug" race conditions.
 Bugs reproduce in CI, not just on Friday afternoons.